If you publish with Kindle Direct Publishing (KDP), do you understand the royalty structure for Kindle ebooks? There is an Amazon downloads charge.

 So deep that the breadcrumb to the Amazon digital downloads charge looks like this:

 Kindle Direct Publishing > Legal > Kindle Direct Publishing > Terms and Conditions > Pricing Page.

-What is contained there is a list of charges that most authors are probably unaware of, and don’t know that the file size of an ebook can cut into royalty payments from Amazon.
-Here is the table Amazon provide.
+Most authors are probably unaware of this and don’t know that the file size of an ebook can cut into their KDP royalty payment from Amazon.

 Delivery Costs are equal to the number of megabytes we determine your Digital Book file contains, multiplied by the Delivery Cost rate listed below.